 At CSH, I'm working with Fariba Karimi on defining notions of fairness for social networks.
 The idea is to understand under which circumstances network biases or inequalities are acceptable or unfair in network-based decision making processes (SDGs: 5, 10, 16).

 At CEU, I'm working with Márton Karsai and János Kertész on producing high-resolution poverty maps by inferring the distribution of wealth across sub-populations (rural/urban and rich/poor) using multi-modal data (e.g., satellite images and mobility networks) and transferable models.
 (SDGs: 1, 3, 11)

-I am a PhD. candidate at the University of Koblenz and a research assistant at the Computational Social Science department at GESIS.
-My research interests lie in the fields of Computational Social Science, Network Science and Machine Learning.
-I currently investigate the effects of network structure on ranking, network inference, and human navigation.
-I work together with my supervisors Claudia Wagner and Markus Strohmaier, and colleague Fariba Karimi (previously with Philipp Singer and Florian Lemmerich).
+Previously, I was a research assistant at the Computational Social Science department at GESIS.
+During this time, I worked on my Ph.D. where I investigated the effects of network structure on ranking, network inference, and human navigation.
+I worked with my supervisors Claudia Wagner and Markus Strohmaier, and colleagues Fariba Karimi, Florian Lemmerich and Philipp Singer.

 I changed my name to Lisette Munz.
 However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Europe.

 My maiden name consists of 4 names: 2 first names and 2 last names.
 This is common in the LatinX community.
 In my publications, I use three names: my first first-name, and my two last-names hyphenated.
 Hence, my full last name (for publications and citations) is Espín-Noboa.